Hillary Clinton Recalls Holding Hands In Bed With Bill To Make Point About Her Marriage

 — Greg Sargent (@ThePlumLineGS) September 12, 2017

 She also uses a paragraph like a checklist for fact checking, offering up the rumor that their marriage is nothing more than an arrangement and then tearing it down limb by limb.
-Hillary writes,
+Hillary writes as follows.

 Hillary writes how Bill stayed up into the wee hours of the morning going over her latest speech and he “dribbled” little quips on the pages, like “H — I like this speech,” and leaving suggestions throughout the pages.
 He ends his note writing by penning, “Hope these suggestions help make it better — wake me and we’ll go over it — I love you.”